Choosing Exterior Paint Colors

 Choosing Exterior Paint Options:

 Another great way to get ideas for exterior paint choices for your home is to just drive around the neighborhood.
 Find homes that you really love their exterior colors.
 But keep in mind, you need to make sure their roof color matches yours.
-Your exterior colors have to blend well with the exterior roof color too.
+Your exterior colors have to blend well with the exterior roof color and the color of your gutters and downspouts too.
 So when looking around the neighborhood, keep that in mind.

 Call up an interior designer who specializes in color selections.
 Ask the designer if they are comfortable picking out color choices for the exterior of homes.
 They are great to work with because they take into account all the surroundings as well, like your trees, perennials, and bushes.